 The larger figure with spiky hair and a receding hairline was, quite obviously, me.
 The smaller figure with longer hair and a frown was my daughter.
 The lines coming out of my mouth were not, in fact, vomit, but that’s about as much good news that was to be had.

 “Honey,” I motioned Darcy over to discuss the picture, “what’s this all about?”
 I asked as innocuously as possible.

 Fortunately, after a few more questions, I discovered that each of Darcy’s classmates were asked to take part in the same activity which I took to be good news.
-Either this was one of the usual sorts of activities Mr. C. performs with all kindergartners or Darcy’s class is full of unhinged screaming parents and Child Services is going to be quite busy over the next few months.
+Either this was one of the usual sorts of activities Mr. Osbourne performs with all kindergartners or Darcy’s class is full of unhinged screaming parents and Child Services is going to be quite busy over the next few months.

 I come by it honestly, yelling that is.
 My old man had a similar approach to child rearing and at the time I remember, quite clearly, wondering why he yelled so often.
 It’s not that he didn’t have an occasion to raise his voice.
 During my junior year in high school I managed to get myself and my older brother expelled for writing an underground newspaper which was bad enough.
-The fact that the timing of our expulsion occurred two weeks after the old man announced he was running for mayor provided some added excitement to a situation already loaded with drama.
+The fact that the timing of our expulsion occurred two weeks after the old man announced he was running for mayor provided some added excitement to a situation already fraught with drama.

 “You used to walk into rooms, turn on the light and stand there for two minutes without doing anything and then walk back out of the room,” my stepmother is fond of reminding me.